tsherwen/sparse2spatial/README.rst

 ------------

-Example analysis code for using **sparse2spatial** is available in the scripts folder.
+Example analysis code for using **sparse2spatial** is available in the scripts folder, along with predictions for sea-surface iodide, CHBr3, and CH2Br2.

-A seperate package (TreeSurgeon_) is availible for plotting output the from sklearn_ RandomForestRegressors models.
+A separate package (TreeSurgeon_) is available for plotting output the from sklearn_ RandomForestRegressors models.
 Scripts are provided in **sparse2spatial** for making the input `.csv` files required by TreeSurgeon_.

 Work using Sparse2Spatial (s2s)
 ^^^^^^^^^^^^

-A subfolder in the scripts folder is present for the following work using s2s.
+A subfolder in the scripts folder is present per species for work using s2s.
+This currently includes predictions for sea-surface iodide, CHBr3, and CH2Br2.

+Publications using **sparse2spatial** are detailed below:

-+ Research paper *in review* on predicting sea-surface iodide using machine learning
++ Research paper on predicting sea-surface iodide using machine learning

 For details on this work please see the paper referenced below.

 Sherwen, T., Chance, R. J., Tinel, L., Ellis, D., Evans, M. J., and Carpenter, L. J.: A machine learning based global sea-surface iodide distribution, Earth Syst.
 Sci.
-Data Discuss., https://doi.org/10.5194/essd-2019-40, *in review*, 2019.
+Data, https://doi.org/10.5194/essd-2019-40, 1-40, 2019.

 A file to process the of the csv file of observational data used by the above paper is also included in the scripts/Iodide folder.
 The observational data can be found at the archived location below.

-Chance R.; Tinel L.; Sherwen T.; Baker A.; Bell T.; Brindle J.; Campos M.L.A.M.; Croot P.; Ducklow H.; He P.; Hoogakker B.; Hopkins F.E.; Hughes C.; Jickells T.; Loades D.; Reyes Macaya D.A.; Mahajan A.S.; Malin G.; Phillips D.P.; Sinha A.K.; Sarkar A.; Roberts I.J.; Roy R.; Song X.; Winklebauer H.A.; Wuttig K.; Yang M.; Zhou P.; Carpenter L.J.(2019).
+Chance R.; Tinel L.; Sherwen T.; Baker A.; Bell T.; Brindle J.; Campos M.L.A.M.; Croot P.; Ducklow H.; He P.; Hoogakker B.; Hopkins F.E.; Hughes C.; Jickells T.; Loades D.; Reyes Macaya D.A.; Mahajan A.S.; Malin G.; Phillips D.P.; Sinha A.K.; Sarkar A.; Roberts I.J.; Roy R.; Song X.; Winklebauer H.A.; Wuttig K.; Yang M.; Zhou P.; Carpenter L.J.
+(2019).
 Global sea-surface iodide observations, 1967-2018.
-British Oceanographic Data Centre - Natural Environment Research Council, UK. doi:10/czhx.
+British Oceanographic Data Centre - Natural Environment Research Council, UK. https://doi.org/10/czhx

 License